cmrust/directv-cli/README.md

 ### Command line arguments

-Each of these switches also come with a shorthand version. `--ip` can be shortened to `-i` and `--locations` can be shortened to just `-l`.
+These switches each come with a shorthand version as well. `--ip` can be shortened to `-i` and `--locations` can be shortened to `-l`.

 To see the rest of the available arguments, run the program with a `--help` or `-h` parameter: